Bob the Drag Queen

-Caldwell Tidicue, better known as Bob the Drag Queen, is an American drag queen, comedian, actor, activist, musician, and reality television personality.
+Christopher Delamar Caldwell (born June 22, 1986), also known by his stage name Caldwell Tidicue and better known by his drag name Bob the Drag Queen, is an American drag queen, comedian, actor, activist, musician, author, and reality television personality.
 He is best known for winning the eighth season of RuPaul's Drag Race.
 As of 2020, he has more than one million followers on Instagram and was the first Black Drag Race queen to reach the milestone.
 After Drag Race, he pursued acting, appearing in television shows such as High Maintenance (2016), Tales of the City (2019), and A Black Lady Sketch Show (2019).
 In 2020, he began co-hosting We're Here on HBO alongside fellow Drag Race contestants Eureka O'Hara and Shangela.

 Early life

-Bob the Drag Queen was born to Martha Caldwell in 1986 with the last name "Caldwell", which he later incorporated into the professional name "Caldwell Tidicue".
-He was born in 1986 in Columbus, Georgia.
-He moved a lot as a kid, which included Phenix City, Alabama, Corinth, Mississippi, LaGrange, Georgia and Atlanta, Georgia.
-He was raised in Clayton County, Georgia.Caldwell explained, "You can call it the hood.
+Christopher Delamar Caldwell was born to Martha Caldwell on June 22, 1986.
+His last name, "Caldwell", was later incorporated into the professional name "Caldwell Tidicue".
+He was born in Columbus, Georgia.
+He moved a lot as a kid, which included Phenix City, Alabama; Corinth, Mississippi; LaGrange, Georgia; and Atlanta, Georgia.
+He was raised in Clayton County, Georgia.
+Caldwell explained, "You can call it the hood.
 You can say it.
 That's where I'm from."
 His mother owned a drag bar in Columbus, Georgia.
 On the nights that she could not afford a babysitter, she brought Caldwell to the drag bar, where he would work and collect money from the patrons.

 Caldwell has described his mother as a supportive early influence on his life.
 He explained, "I also grew up with a mom who told me I could do anything, so I was like, 'Y'all don't even know how amazing I am.'
 My mom was one of the moms who was like, 'You are so handsome why aren't you modeling?
 I am handsome, but model... let's not get crazy."
 Bob has also been influenced by several other drag queens, such as Peppermint, Bianca Del Rio, BeBe Zahara Benet, and her Sibling Rivalry co-host Monét X Change.

 As a teenager, Caldwell attended Morrow High School in Ellenwood, Georgia.
 He then went back to Columbus to study theater at Columbus State University.
 He first appeared in drag when he attended a lesbian party during Pride Month 2008.

-When Caldwell was 22 years old, he moved to Queens, New York with $500 and two suitcases.
+When Caldwell was 22 years old, he moved to Queens, New York, with $500 and two suitcases.
 He originally intended to become an actor and standup comedian.
-Before becoming a drag queen, Caldwell worked in children's theater for years and "always found children to be a source of joy for [him]."
+Later in life, he also lived in Washington Heights, Manhattan as of 2020.
+Before becoming a drag queen, Caldwell worked in children's theater for years, and "always found children to be a source of joy for [him]."